Haley Batten to compete in Mountain Biking for Team USA; Leah Kirchmann as road biker for Team Canada

 Quest University is delighted to share that one of its students and one alumnus will be competing in the upcoming 2021 Tokyo Olympics.
 Third-year student Haley Batten will compete in Mountain Biking for Team USA.
 Alumni Leah Kirchmann will be competing as a road biker for Team Canada.
 Both athletes were part of Quest’s LEAP (Leaders in Elite Athletics Performance) program, which gives high-level athletes and performers a chance to get a great education while thriving in their sport or art.

-Two days before the qualifying win, Batton won gold in the women’s elite cross-country short track (XXC) race, a non-Olympic event, clocking 23:35.
-The two events were Batton’s first World Cup competitions.
+Two days before the qualifying win, Batten won gold in the women’s elite cross-country short track (XXC) race, a non-Olympic event, clocking 23:35.
+The two events were Batten’s first World Cup competitions.
 She is now set to compete for Team USA as a first time Olympian.

 Leah Kirchmann graduated from Quest University in 2013.
 She will compete in the Tokyo Olympics as a road biker for Team Canada.
 Both athletes credit Quest with providing the ability to race professionally while continuing their studies.

 “I cared deeply about both academics and sport and saw that I didn’t have to sacrifice either one by being part of the LEAP program,” Kirchmann said.
 “Also, the block program at Quest allowed me to access training camp opportunities and attend important races like the Spring Classics in Europe and World Championships in the fall without missing any classes.
 These races were instrumental in helping me gain the necessary skills and abilities in my sport to compete at the professional and Olympic level.”

 Kirchmann’s road to Tokyo has not been without challenges.
 She has suffered several injuries but says she focuses on the things she can control when faced with challenges and uses obstacles as opportunities to improve her skills and resiliency.